|

 scarce supplies are available.
 During this ordeal, though,

+we never go to bed hungry.
 In school, there is no talk of the revolution.
 I'm not

 sure if we are allowed to talk about it or not, but we are